 The Many Benefits of a Cardio Workout

-Strength training is a form of cardiovascular exercise that works all the major muscle groups in your body.
+Strength training is a form of cardiovascular exercise that works for all the major muscle groups in your body.
 Strength training can help improve your posture and balance and reduce the risk of injuries.

 Cardio and Weight Loss